-2.1 Is there any evidence of air and noise pollution due to client's operation, violating the Environment Protection Rules (Official Gazette, June 26/1997) or the conditions specified in the client's Pollution Control Certificate?
+2.1 Is there any evidence of air and noise pollution due to client's operation, violating the Environment Protection Rules 2020 or the conditions specified in the client's Pollution Control Certificate?

-- The sources of air pollution can be boilers, chimneys, burning of waste in open air, diesel generator sets, vehicular emission etc. - There can be physical evidence of dust emission (e.g. thick layer of dust on plant machinery, walkways, office areas etc.) due to improper material handling, storage and transport. - The sources of noise pollution can be heavy machinery, fabrication line, industrial blowers, construction activities etc. High noise level (e.g. greater than 70 dB) is an occupational hazard and needs to be minimized or mitigated.
-Noise can also cause nuisance to neighboring community, particularly in night hours. - At the minimum, the project should have, where needed, sufficient ventilation, i.e. provisions for cross ventilation (e.g., windows at regular intervals, exhaust fans, dust controller etc.) and noise mitigation measures (enclosed equipment, acoustic barriers, reduced operation at nights etc.). - If air or noise pollution is evident in the client's operation, please provide details in the Remarks section and discuss with the client adopting mitigation measures.
+- The sources of air pollution can be boilers, chimneys, incinerator, burning of waste in open air, diesel generator sets, vehicular emission etc. - There can be physical evidence of dust emission (e.g. thick layer of dust on plant machinery, walkways, office areas etc.) due to improper material handling, storage and transport. - The sources of noise pollution can be heavy machinery, fabrication line, industrial blowers, construction activities etc. High noise level (e.g. greater than 75 dB during day time or greater than 70 dB during night time in industrial areas) is an occupational hazard and needs to be minimized or mitigated.
+Noise can also cause nuisance to neighboring community, particularly in night hours.15 - At the minimum, the project should have, where needed, sufficient ventilation, i.e. provisions for cross ventilation (e.g., windows at regular intervals, exhaust fans, dust controller etc.) and noise mitigation measures (enclosed equipment, acoustic barriers, reduced operation at nights etc.). - If air or noise pollution is evident in the client's operation, please provide details in the Remarks section and discuss with the client adopting mitigation measures.